Screening, testing, treatment, and prevention of osteoporosis are a part of comprehensive menopause care.

 A related medication called Evista (raloxifene) is also available; it is an estrogen receptor stimulator that mobilizes calcium into the bones.
 Evista does not increase the risk of breast cancer, in fact it reduces the risk of breast cancer.
 Evista can cause hot flashes to get worse, and it can cause blood clots in people who are predisposed to them.

 The largest class of medications for the treatment and prevention of osteoporosis are the bisphosphonates, including Fosomax and Actonel.
 Some of these medications are taken by mouth but are associated with side effects like gastric upset and esophagitis.
 Other bisphosphonates are available in injectable forms, with an injection every 6 months, or an IV infusion once a year.
 Bisphosphonates can cause rare complications including osteonecrosis of the jaw, and you should alert your dentist if you are taking these medications.
 Blood tests for calcium and magnesium levels as well as kidney function may be necessary while using these medications.

 A FRAX analysis is a computerized analysis that can be done using data from your bone density test results, age and other risk factors, to calculate your fracture risk.
 This information can be used to help you decide whether to take medications for osteoporosis taking into consideration costs, side effects, and your other conditions and medications.

-Dr. Holley can help you navigate the ins and outs of osteoporosis so that you can enjoy a long and healthy life without the pain and disability associated with osteoporosis.
+Dr. Holley and Teresa can help you navigate the ins and outs of osteoporosis so that you can enjoy a long and healthy life without the pain and disability associated with osteoporosis.